rihardssp/annotationtranslation/README.md

 - **localisation:** i18n helper
 - **configuration:** reads input from config.ini

-Naming convention is as follows: if its pipe specific then class/module name must show it.
+Naming convention is as follows: if its pipe specific then class/module name must contain pipes name.

 ## ResultExamples